-The Council is considering approval of \$16,130,750 in planning funds as FPL Category 1 for the Coastal Alabama Regional Water Quality Program.
-In addition, the Council is considering an implementation component for potential future funding as an FPL Category 2 activity, and proposes to reserve \$19M for this component, pending further review and a Council vote.
-The program is proposed to be implemented over the course of 10 years in Mobile and Baldwin counties, Alabama (Figure 14).
-Alabama, through the Alabama Department of Conservation and Natural Resources (ADCNR), is the sponsor of this proposed program.
+The Council has approved \$16,130,750 in planning funds as FPL Category 1 for the Coastal Alabama Regional Water Quality Program.
+In addition, the Council has included an implementation component for potential future funding as an FPL Category 2 activity, and will reserve \$19M for this component, pending further review and a Council vote.
+The program will be implemented over the course of 10 years in Mobile and Baldwin counties, Alabama (Figure 14).
+Alabama, through the Alabama Department of Conservation and Natural Resources (ADCNR), is the sponsor of this program.